Length contraction

 Wheels which travel at 9/10 the speed of light.
 The speed of the top of a wheel is 0.994 c while the speed of the bottom is always zero.
 This is why the top is contracted relative to the bottom.
 This animation is made with the assumption that the spokes of a wheel are much more elastic than its circumference.
 Otherwise there could be a rupture of the spokes or of the circumference.
 In the rest frame of the center of a wheel, wheels are circular and their spokes are straight and equidistant, but their circumference is contracted and exerts a pressure on the spokes.

 Length contraction is the phenomenon that a moving object's length is measured to be shorter than its proper length, which is the length as measured in the object's own rest frame.
 It is also known as Lorentz contraction or Lorentz–FitzGerald contraction (after Hendrik Lorentz and George Francis FitzGerald) and is usually only noticeable at a substantial fraction of the speed of light.
-Length contraction is only in the direction in which the body is travelling.
-For standard objects, this effect is negligible at everyday speeds, and can be ignored for all regular purposes, only becoming significant as the object approaches the speed of light relative to the observer.
+Length contraction is only measured in the direction in which the body is travelling.
+For normal objects, this effect is negligible at everyday speeds, and can be ignored for all regular purposes, only becoming significant as the object approaches the speed of light relative to the observer.